python/devguide/communication.rst

 A complete list of Python mailing lists can be found at http://mail.python.org.
-Most lists are also mirrored at http://news.gmane.org/ and can be read and posted to in various ways, including via web browers, NNTP newsreaders, and RSS feed readers.
+Most lists are also mirrored at http://news.gmane.org/ and can be read and posted to in various ways, including via web browsers, NNTP newsreaders, and RSS feed readers.

 .. _issue tracker: http://bugs.python.org
 .. _new-bugs-announce: http://mail.python.org/mailman/listinfo/new-bugs-announce